molstar/mol-view-spec/molviewspec-ts/README.md

 2. no named args in TS
 3. no default args (can be addressed in future release)

 We also use the same test structure, test data, and notebooks.
-So when we update a component form upstream we should:
+So when we update this repo we should:

 1. update the source code ( python and TS ).
 2. update any test data ( common )